lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Time Complexity: $\mathcal{O}(n^2)$ average and worst case.
 Space
 Complexity: $\mathcal{O}(1)$

-In bubble sort, we start at the beginning of the array and swap the first two elements if the first is greater than the second.
-Then, we go to the next pair, and so on, continuously making sweeps of the array until it is sorted.
-In doing so, the smaller items slowly \"bubble\" up to the beginning of the list.
+In bubble sort, we repeatedly iterate over adjacent pairs of elements starting with the full array and swapping elements if the first is greater than the second.
+In doing so, the smaller items slowly
+\"bubble\" up to the beginning of the list.
+We repeat the swapping process on the unsorted window, continuously making sweeps of the array until it is fully sorted.

 *Python Implementation*